Dear Author | Online Safety

 This month we are talking online safety.

-It wasn’t planned but due to a few issues this past month with hacked and cloned accounts at Facebook I thought it was worth talking about.
+It wasn’t planned to post on this topic today but due to seeing a few issues this past month with hacked and cloned accounts at Facebook, I thought it was worth talking about.
 I will explain the difference between cloning and hacking.

 Cloning

 This is what normally happens when someone will set up a new account and then send out friend requests.
-Whenever you get a request don’t automatically accept unless, you are sure.
-If its someone you thought was already a friend check, you can do a search for the name or go to your friend list.
-Then go to the profile and see when they last posted and what was posted.
-A recent case the lady was posting normal contact a few hours earlier and clearly still active.
-Other times you may find a profile that has had no new content for months and then there is a random post that is so out of character.
-If unsure see if you can contact the person in another way, not by messenger to ask.
+Whenever you get a friend request, don’t automatically accept the request unless you are sure.
+If it’s someone you thought was already a friend, then check this first.
+You can do a search for their name or go to your friend list and search for them.
+Then, go to the profile and see when they last posted and what was posted.

 Cloning works by someone saving a copy of your profile picture and often your cover picture.
 Which is easy to do when an account has no safeguards.
 They are also looking for an account where they can see all your friends.
 They will then create a new account often using information you have shared.
 It’s surprising how much information many share.
 Home town, current town.
 Date of birth, Jobs etc.